WPgenWeakest Precondition Generator

 Import ExamplePrograms.

 Let us exploit triple_app_fun_from_wpgen to demonstrate the computation of wpgen on a practical program.
-Recall the function incr (defined in Rules), and its specification, whose statement appears below.
+Recall the function incr (defined in Rules), and its specification below.

 Lemma triple_incr : (p:loc) (n:int),